GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.
+> ### It turns out that there is no algorithm for examining a program and determining whether or not it is fatally infected with an endless loop.
+Moreover, it’s not that no one has yet discovered such an algorithm; rather, no such algorithm is possible.
 >
-> ~ *Gottfried Wilhelm Leibniz*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts